Battling Gibbs Phenomenon: On Finite Element Approximations of Discontinuous Solutions of PDEs: An Illustrative One-Dimensional Problem

-\section{Continuous Piecewise Linear Approximation}
+\subsection{Continuous Piecewise Linear Approximation}

-For the continuous piecewise linear approximation, the exact solution is not in the approximation space even for the discontinuity matched case, and the projection is not local to one element anymore.
-Luckily, based on the numerical experiments, we can safely assume the following {\bf far away assumption} for the continuous piecewise linear approximation.
+For the continuous piecewise linear approximation, the exact solution is not in the approximation space, even for the discontinuity-aligned mesh case.
+The projection is not local to one element anymore.
+Luckily, based on the numerical experiments, we found that the Gibbs phenomenon is most severe on the two nodes around the discontinuity point.
+The more nodes between the discontinuity and the node to be observed, the smaller the error.
+We assume the following {\bf far-away assumption} for the continuous piecewise linear approximation.

-\begin{asm} {\bf Approximation on nodes far away from the discontinuity (far away assumption):} For a node $x_k$ of the mesh $\cT_h$, if there is at least one node between the discontinuity position and $x_k$, the value of $u_{c,1}\in S_1$ at $x_k$ is very close to the exact value of $u$. \end{asm}
+\begin{asm} {\bf Approximation on nodes far-away from the discontinuity (far-away assumption):} For a node $x_k$ of the mesh $\cT_h$, if there is at least two nodes between the discontinuity position and $x_k$, the error at $x_k$, $|u_{c,1}(x_k) - u(x_k)|$, is assumed to be less than 1/10 the maximum error at the possible overshoot locations (the discontinuity point, and its two neighbor nodes).

+For a node $x_k$ of the mesh $\cT_h$, if there is one node between the discontinuity position and $x_k$, the error at $x_k$, $|u_{c,1}(x_k) - u(x_k)|$, is assumed to be less than 1/2 of the maximum error at the possible overshoot locations (the discontinuity point, and its two neighbor nodes). \end{asm} In our calculations, we plan to study the maximum error at the possible overshoot locations (the discontinuity point, and its two neighbor nodes) in our calculations.
+We assume that the error at $x_k$, which is two nodes away from the discontinuity, is neglectable.
+For those points only one node away from the discontinuity, we will either compute their values or assume it has a perturbation $\epsilon$ to be determined later.